 A couple of hours and your iced coffee would be ready to serve with the addition of just a little bit of crushed ice or ice cubes for effect.
 There’s absolutely nothing more to it!

-But if you are someone that loves cold brew coffee as much as the world these days is does, you’ll find it worth the wait!
+But if you are someone that loves Kyoto style cold drip coffee as much as the world these days is done, you’ll find it worth the wait!